scientificworld/helloworld/README.md

 # helloworld
-A mixture of all kinds of hello_world.
+A collection of all kinds of hello world.